-The City has received a total of 13 submissions on both the Amendment No. 202 and Amendment No. 7 proposals.
+The City has received a total of 14 submissions on both the Amendment No. 202 and Amendment No. 7 proposals.
 Much of the detail in the submissions relate specifically to Amendment No. 7.
 A summary of the comments raised in the submissions pertaining to Amendment No. 7, with Administration's responses, is included in Attachment 2.
-Key issues raised in the submissions pertain to traffic matters, which are discussed in the Comment section below.
+Key issues raised in the submissions pertain to traffic matters and environmental management, which are discussed in the Comment section below.